 A total of 336 tests were performed during this time period.
 There were 34 failures for all males tested versus 13 failures for females.
 Of the 34 male failures, 31 were due to having facial hair, and were therefore excluded from the analysis.

 The data analysed included 305 total respirator fit test results: 110 male and 195 female.
 Out of the 110 males, 107 passed fit testing and three failed, with a failure rate of 2.72%.
 Out of the 195 females, 182 passed fit testing and 13 failed, with a failure rate of 6.67% (Table 1).
-Statistical analysis comparing expected versus observed outcomes of fit testing in males versus females indicated that females fail at higher rates than males (p=0.001) (Table 1).
+Statistical analysis comparing expected versus observed outcomes of fit testing in males versus females indicated that females fail at higher rates than males (p=~0.22 [with the continuity correction; ~0.14 without it]) (Table 1).

 Improper sizing of PPE is not a new problem; however, the COVID-19 pandemic has made the situation more acute.
 This study was designed to determine statistical significance of the fit of N95 respirator masks, an important piece of PPE for COVID-19 protection, comparing male and female wearers.